 Step 3.
 Monitor and control the humidity level in the tent.

 Advanced plant humidifiers such as Spider Farmer Cool Mist Humidifier for Plants are often equipped with a built-in humidity detector that directly displays the current metric.
-Additionally, you can adjust the expected humidity level and once it reaches the limit, the machine will automatically stop humidification.
+Additionally, you can adjust the expected relative humidity level and once it reaches the limit, the machine will automatically stop humidification.
 With the help of these designs, you can take full control of the humidity level in the tent.

 By making use of a grow tent humidifier, how to raise humidity in grow tent becomes much easier.
 However, if you prefer handwork that’s more budget-wise, check the following 9 ways to increase humidity in a grow tent instead.